top of page

 • Sep 6, 2025

-Image: Sourdough bread with pumpkin and sunflower seeds cooling down after baking.
+Sourdough bread with pumpkin and sunflower seeds cooling after baking, showing a crisp crust and well‑developed structure.

 Ingredients